Jortuk/FinalProject/README.md

 For this project we had a budget of £20.
 Initially we tried to stay within the free tier usage that AWS offers, however the apps required a higher memory and CPU usage than what the free tier instances offered.
 We gradually increased the size of the instances which in turn incurred a higher cost.
 In addition, the EKS also increased the charges, after not being sucessful with Kubernetes we decided not to use this service.
 In order to track our spends, we set up a billing alert to notify the account owner's email when 80% of the budget was reached.

-# Security
+## Security <a name="security"></a>
-## IAM
+### IAM <a name="iam"></a>
 We set up IAM users and gave specific permission policies to the developers depending on their roles in the project.
 The IAM users had password policies, multi-factor authentication and security credentials in order to keep accounts secure.

-## CloudTrail
+### CloudTrail <a name="cloudtrail"></a>
 Cloud trail provided a history of each users activity on the AWS resources so it was easy to keep track of activity on the account.
 We opted out of creating a cloud trail as this could have incurred extra cost and the team had good communication throughout the project.

+### Security Groups <a name="securityg"></a>
+In addition to the previous security measures, a security group with specific rules were put in place.
+A security group, used for all machines, have rules for the following ports: 22, 80, 4200, 9966.
+Port 22, enabling a machine to be 'SSHed' into, was only accessible via each members IP addresses.
+Port 4200, used for the front-end, was available via the IP addresses of the machines in the Swarm, closed off to the open internet.
+Port 9966, the back-end, was again only reachable by the IP addresses of each member.
+And finally, port 80, used for NGINX, was open to the entire internet.
+NGINX was configured so that the port for the front-end (4200) was upstreamed and port-forwared to port 80.

-# Individual Showcases
+## Individual Showcases
-## Jordan and Sophie
+### Jordan and Sophie
 Jordan and I were delegated the task of containerising and running the backend application.
 We also initialised the database and connected it to the backend application.
 After testing to see that the database was being populated by the test data and the scripts were successfully executing, we built the DockerFile in order to build the image.
 After the front and backend images were complete, they were pushed to DockerHub to a shared repository in order to be incorporated with the Kubernetes Cluster.
 Jordan and I also had intended to deploy the application using Kubernetes.
 After successfully setting up the system on EKS, we were struggling to export the variables across into the containers and the time and cost of the EKS service was considerably larger than running the Docker containers in the testing environment.
 Thus, we decided to deploy the application using Docker Swarm instead.
 After creating a custom NGINX image to proxy onto the frontend container port, we were able to create a compose yaml to deploy the services as a stack.
 The application successfully deployed using docker swarm and the front and backend applications were able to communicate.

 # Future Improvements